momostarsky/imebra_git/docs/add_to_project.rst

 Add Imebra to a C++ project
 ---------------------------

-In order to use Imebra in your C++ application your app must include the file imebra/imebra.h, which in turn includes all the other necessary files.
+In order to use Imebra in your C++ applications your app must include the file imebra/imebra.h, which in turn includes all the other necessary files.
 You should also link your project with the imebra library built following the instructions outlined in `Compiling Imebra`_.